gdlc/STAT_COMP/INCLASS/INCLASS_16.md

 ### IN-CLASS 16: Bootstrap

-In this assignment we will use Bootstrap to produce confidence bands for logistic regression and compare with confidence bands produced by inverting a CI for the linear predictor.
+In this assignment we will use Bootstrap to produce confidence bands for logistic regression and compare those with confidence bands produced by inverting a CI for the linear predictor.

 The objective is to predict the risk of develping gout by serum urate levels.
 Using the [GOUT](https://github.com/gdlc/STAT_COMP/blob/master/DATA/goutData.txt) data set, we fit a logistic regression model for gout as a function of serum urate.